 Pre-production checklist

-With that in mind, let’s outline each step during this stage of a production with a pre-production checklist.
+Now with that in mind, let’s outline each step during this stage of a production.

 Now we’re ready to jump in...starting from the top: